 Paint the Night and World of Color

 We don’t know how long Paint the Night will be running at California Adventure but as long as it is then it is worth your time to watch.
 Somehow this is the only Disney Nighttime Parade stateside at the moment and it’s a solid option although not spectacular.
-Find a spot to sit or stand near the front of Pixar Pier about 20 or 30 minutes before the parade begins.
+The schedule is hit and miss so there’s a chance that the parade won’t be running while you’re there.
+If it is, find a spot to sit or stand near the front of Pixar Pier about 20 or 30 minutes before the parade begins.

 World of Color is another obvious must-do as there isn’t a nighttime spectacular quite like it.
 The show uses fountains and projections to go through some of Disney’s best cinematic moments.
-The time of year will determine what version of the show you watch (it is currently being refurbished until late 2018) but they’re all worth seeing.
+The time of year will determine what version of the show you watch but they’re all worth seeing.

 A Slow Walk out of the Park